Senzing/mapper-icij/README.md

 python3 G2ConfigTool.py <path-to-file>/icij_config_updates.g2c
 ```

-This will step you through the process of adding the data sources, entity types, features, attributes and other settings needed to load this watch list data into Senzing.
+This will step you through the process of adding any data sources, features, attributes and other settings needed to load this data into Senzing.
 After each command you will see a status message saying "success" or "already exists".
 For instance, if you run the script twice, the second time through they will all say "already exists" which is OK.

-*Please note the use of ENTITY_TYPE is being deprecated in favor of RECORD_TYPE.
-This mapper maps both for backwards compatibility.*

 ### Running the mapper